GuillaumeDesa/COCA-extractor/README.md

 If you use this app in research or teaching, a citation would be appreciated:

 ```
-[Your Name] (2025).
+Desagulier, Guillaume (2025).
 COCA Extractor: a Shiny application for POS-tagged
 pattern extraction from COCA.
 GitHub: https://github.com/YOUR-USERNAME/coca-extractor
 ```